 Traveling by Train

 This is one of the more interactive parts of the museum as it allows you to walk onto a few of the different trains that have been restored to how they would have looked in the time period.
-You can go on an old dinner train for the elite passengers, a sleeper train and an old mail sorting train.
-There was a docent in each train that could tell you about the train and its history.
+You can go on an old dinner train for the elite passengers, a sleeper train, and a former mail sorting train.
+There was a docent on each train that could tell you about the train and its history.

-There is a section of the main area where they just have a lot of awesome trains sitting out in the open fully restored.
-As a train fan myself it was fun to just wander around and look at them.
+There is a section of the central area where they just have a lot of excellent trains sitting out in the open fully restored.
+As a train fan myself, it was fun just to wander around and look at them.

-After seeing the first floor you can head up to the second floor which is almost entirely dedicated to toy trains.
-Growing up my dad and I had a train track that we built, so it was fun for me to see all of the unique different type of toy trains and to learn a little bit about the history of these toys themselves.
-There truly was a massive collection of them.
-There was a large wooden trestle that was built on the 2nd level as well and served to showcase more amazing trains.
+After seeing the first floor, you can head up to the second floor, which is almost entirely dedicated to toy trains.
+Growing up, my dad and I had a train track that we built.
+It was fun for me to see all of the unique, different types of toy trains and to learn a little bit about the history of these toys themselves.
+It was a massive collection of them.
+Also, there was a large wooden trestle that was built on the 2nd level as well and served to showcase more amazing trains.

-All in all this is a fantastic museum with a ton of great exhibits.
-The exhibits are large and interactive and really do a great job of engaging with people of all ages.
-I left excited about the history and all the unique trains I got to see and I hope you will enjoy the museum as much as I did if you choose to go.
+All in all, this is a fantastic museum with a ton of great exhibits.
+The exhibits are large and interactive and do a great job of engaging with people of all ages.
+I left excited about history and all the different trains I got to see, and I hope you will enjoy the museum as much as I did if you choose to go.
 Let me know what you think in the comments.